istio/istio.io/content/blog/2018/data-plane-setup/index.md

 This [table] (<https://istio.io/help/ops/setup/injection/>) shows a clear picture of the final injection status based on the value of the above variables.

-## Traffic Flow from Application Container to Sidecar Proxy
+## Traffic flow from application container to sidecar proxy

 Now that we are clear about how a sidecar container and an init container are injected into an application manifest, how does the sidecar proxy grab the inbound/outbound traffic to/from the container ?
 We did briefly mention that it is done by setting up the `iptable` rules within the pod namespace, which in turn is done by the `istio-init` container.
 Now, it is time to verify what actually gets updated within the namespace.